GSA/fpki-guides/_profiles/23_all_piv_auth.md

 | **CRL Distribution Points**   | |  This extension must appear in all certificates and include at least one HTTP URI to a file containing a DER-encoded CRL with a file type of _application/pkix-crl_.<br>This profile prohibits CRLs segmented by reason code; therefore, omit the reasons and cRLIssuer fields. |
 | **Authority Key Identifier**   |  | Octet string (same as Subject Key Identifier in Issuing CA certificate). |

+## Mandatory Extensions

-## Mandatory Extensions&nbsp;&mdash;&nbsp;Unique Values for PIV, Derived PIV, and PIV-I Authentication Certificates
+### Unique Values for PIV, Derived PIV, and PIV-I Authentication Certificates

 | **Mandatory<br>Extension**  | **Critical** | **PIV Value** | **Derived PIV Value**  |  **PIV-I Value** |
 | :-------- | :------ | :----- | :-----  | :-----     |